Skip to main content Skip to main navigation Skip to search

 Response arrangements in Australia

-Australia has nationally agreed response plans and cost-sharing arrangements in place to respond to animal disease incidents and outbreaks, including bird flu.
+Australia has nationally agreed response plans and cost-sharing arrangements in place to respond to animal disease incidents and outbreaks.
+The strategies that will guide our response to bird flu include:

-The AUSVETPLAN Response Strategy for Avian Influenza is part of these arrangements.
-This plan sets out the nationally agreed approach to bird flu outbreaks in Australia.
+• AUSVETPLAN Response Strategy for Avian Influenza sets out the nationally agreed approach to bird flu outbreaks in Australia.

-The AUSVETPLAN Wild Animal Response Strategy provides information about management strategies and control measures for wild animals during an emergency animal disease incident in Australia.
+• AUSVETPLAN Wild Animal Response Strategy provides information about management strategies and control measures for wild animals during an emergency.

 General enquiries